wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Other optional subcomponent slots also exist, and they can be loaded with subcomponents that enhances the functionality.
 For example, slot `listener` can be loaded with event listeners, and slot `customCmdHandler` can be loaded with an extra module for handling custom events.

+### Memory Controller Construction

+The memory controller constructor first translates parameter keys `backend` to `backendConvertor.backend`, `backendConvertor.backend` to `backendConvertor.request_width`, and `max_requests_per_cycle` to `backendConvertor.backend.max_requests_per_cycle`, such that these parameters can be recognized by the convertor subcomponent (when the parameter is passed to the subcomponents for construction, the key prefix will be trimmed).
+Then the constructor registers method `clock()` as the clock tick handler, with the frequency specified in parameter key `clock`.
+The constructor next attempts to construct the backend object.
+It first tried to instanciate an explicitly loaded object in slot `backend` by calling `loadUserSubComponent()` (which corresponds to an explicitly set subcomponent in the configuration file).
+If this fails, then it tries to loads a subcomponent whose registered type name is specified by parameter key `backendConvertor.backend`, by calling `loadAnonymousSubComponent()`.
+If the key does not exist, then the default memory backend to be constructed is of type `memHierarchy.simpleMem`.
+The reference to the memory backend object is stored in local variable `memory`.